Youth Mentor – 1 year commitment – Training March 3

-By meeting with stable adult role models these young people gain a unique supportive relationship that can promote the development of healthy interests, positive attitudes and their ability to speak with adults and reduce the likelihood of becoming involved in the juvenile justice system.
+By meeting with a stable adult role model these young people gain a unique supportive relationship that can promote the development of healthy interests, positive attitudes and their ability to speak with adults and reduce the likelihood of becoming involved in the juvenile justice system.
 Mentors also provide individual attention that separate a youth from the potential influences of higher-risk peers.
-Sometimes a mentor can change a life (and a mentee can change yours)!
+Very often a mentor can change a life (and a mentee can change yours)!

 |Duties and Responsibilities:||